Berberine is an herbal supplement with a history that’s thousands of years long.

 Who should buy berberine?

-While berberine is not, on its own, a fantastic weight loss supplement, it does do a fairly good job helping to ameliorate the negative health effects associated with being overweight.
-It might help lower your body fat percentage, but it’s far stronger at improving health than just reducing the number that you see on the scale.
+People who want to combat the negative health effects of obesity.
+On its own, berberine is not a fantastic weight loss supplement, but it does do a fairly good job helping to ameliorate the negative health effects associated with being overweight.

-Interestingly, berberine also has a dedicated core of advocates among people who have irritable bowel syndrome.
 While the mechanism of action here is not entirely clear, clinical research does support the use of berberine to reduce some of the symptoms of irritable bowel syndrome, so if you have gastrointestinal problems attributable to IBS, you may have success using berberine as well.

 How we ranked